-These guidelines are recommended for the committees of the following awards:
+These guidelines are recommended for all society award committees.

-- To vote and recommend a candidate(s) for approval by the Board of Directors.
-(Treibs must also be approved by the OGD Executive Committee; Geochemical Fellows must also be approved by the EAG Council)
+To vote and recommend a candidate(s) for approval by the Board of Directors.
+(Hayes, Treibs, and Best Paper must also be approved by the OGD Executive Committee; Geochemistry Fellows must also be approved by the EAG Council)

 Committee Members are prohibited from:

-- OGD Executive Committee members are prohibited from receiving the Alfred Treibs medal while they are serving.
+OGD Executive Committee members are prohibited from receiving the Alfred Treibs, John Hayes, or Best Paper Awards while they are serving.

-- EAG Council members are prohibited from receiving the Geochemical Fellows award while they are serving.
+EAG Council members are prohibited from receiving the Geochemistry Fellows honor while they are serving.